 Reduce, Reuse and Recycle

 At the individual level, there are many things we can do to reduce our contribution to land pollution.
 One of the simplest ways to do this is to reuse or recycle items so that you aren’t creating waste out of a material or item that still has a purpose.
 With the growing awareness around what can be recycled and an increase in recycling bins in many cities, it has never been easier to recycle.
+Another way to reduce land pollution is through composting.
+According to the United States Environmental Protection Agency, food scraps, and yard waste together currently make up more than 30% of what we throw away and could be composted instead.
+Reducing and reusing waste products ensure that the environment won’t go to waste.

 If you’re looking to make a difference on a community level, read our blog post on how to be an environmental steward in your neighborhood.